 While there are plenty of risky — and fun — activities to do during the winter months, icy roads undeniably present one of the greatest dangers of the season.
 Tire traction chains are a time-tested way to improve your grip on slick roads.

 It’s also worth noting that special winter tires are highly recommended in the snowiest and most mountainous environments.
 And no matter where you are, there are certain things to avoid when driving in winter.
-Beyond safe driving practices, it’s also wise to keep a winter driving emergency kit in your car for worst-case scenarios.
+Beyond safe driving practices, it’s also wise to keep a winter driving emergency kit in your vehicle for worst-case scenarios.

 Of course, the ultimate goal is safe winter travel in all conditions, and buying the best snow chains available for your vehicle is an excellent way to ensure this.
 If you are new to purchasing tire chains, be sure to check out the buying guide and FAQ toward the end of this article.